Sebolelokholumo/pdsnd_github/README.md

 ### Description
-Describe what your project is about and what it does This project explores data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington. it compares the system usage between these large cities
+Describe what your project is about and what it does The project is about bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
+It compares the system usage between  these three large cities.

 ### Files used
 Include the files used